HK Prizma Riga: History

 The 2014–15 season saw Prizma defending their championship, however, they were unable to retain it having finished 4th in the regular season, before losing in the opening round of the play-offs to HK Zemgale/JLSS.
 They finished 5th the following season, and subsequently made it to the Bronze-medal game which they ultimately lost to HK Mogo.
 Prizma remained towards to the foot of the table during the 2016–17 season, winning 10 of their 30 games, finishing 6th out of 7 teams before ultimately losing in the opening round of the play-offs.
 The team would struggle during the following season in the newly renamed Optibet Hockey League too, finishing dead last having only won 4 games and failing to qualify for the play-offs.
 In the pursuing off-season, Prizma signed former Olympian and KHL player Armands Bērziņš, who had previously played for the team as a junior.
 With Bērziņš on board the team's fortunes improved, as they finished 4th out of 7 teams in the 2018-19 season however, they lost in the opening round of the play-offs.
 The team would regress during the 2019-20 season, finishing in 7th place besting only HS Rīga before the play-offs were cancelled due to COVID-19 pandemic.

 In 2005 SIA Prizma founded the 'Pārdaugava' sports school, which focuses on ice hockey and figure skating.
 The year after its establishment, Pārdaugava was the first private sports education provider in Latvia to receive accreditation from the Latvian Ministry of Education and Science.
 During the 2019 off-season the team changed its name to HK Prizma/IHS in order to highlight its new partnership with the International Hockey School also based out of the Volvo Sports Centre.

 As a result of winning the Latvian Championship in 2014, Prizma qualified for the IIHF Continental Cup in 2015.
 They were drawn in Group C alongside KH Sanok of Poland, Romanian champions Corona Brașov and Hungarian side Dunaújvárosi Acélbikák.
 Prizma beat Sanok, but lost to both Corona Brașov and Dunaújvárosi; as a result they finished last in the group based on goal difference and did not progress to the next round.
+Since 2021, the name of the team is HK Prizma Rīga.